When To Start Baby Gymnastics and Baby Exercises

-There are several baby and toddler gymnastics activities you can do at home that are fun and beneficial for a squishy little body!
+There are several baby and toddler gymnastics exercises you can do at home that are fun and beneficial for a squishy little body!

 Helping stretch a baby by gently moving body parts out of their normal range of motion can improve flexibility and comfort.